About realsamples

 The company

 was founded in 2003 by Nicolay Ketterer and is based in Karlsruhe, Germany.
-Our company specialises in large sample libraries, providing authentic virtual realisations of acoustic instruments.
+Our company specialises in large sample libraries, providing authentic digital recreations of acoustic instruments.

 In 2007, realsamples started the Edition Beurmann featuring historical harpsichords, spinets and pianos.
 Subsequently, we released a virtual version of the Luthéal, residing at the Musical Instruments Museum (MIM) in Brussels.